trustoverip/spec-up-t-website/docs/general/installation.md

 ### Result

-You should now have a directory called `my-spec-up-t-website` (or `spec-up-t-starterpack` if you did not specify a name) with a subdirectory called `spec/`.
+You should now have a directory called `my-spec-up-t-website` (or `spec-up-t-boilerplate` if you did not specify a name) with a subdirectory called `spec/`.
 You will find markdown files and another subdirectory, `terms-definitions` containing markdown files containing some sample content.

 What you don't have yet is the following: